bachbaongan/Google_Data_Analytics_Bellabeat_Casestudy/README.md

 #### The Credibility & Integrity of the data: The data follow the ***ROCCC Analysis***:

   - Reliability: ***LOW*** --- There were only 30 individuals involved in this survey whose gender is unknown.
-  - Originality: ***LOW*** --- Data was collected via third-party survey by Amazon Mechanical Turk.
+  - Originality: ***LOW*** --- Data was collected via a third-party survey by Amazon Mechanical Turk.
-  - Comprehensive: ***MEDIUM*** --- Dataset contains multiple fields ondaily activity intensity, daily steps taken, calories used, daily sleep time, and weight record for business task requirements.
+  - Comprehensive: ***MEDIUM*** --- Dataset contains multiple fields on daily activity intensity, daily steps taken, calories used, daily sleep time, and weight record for business task requirements.
-  - Current: ***LOW*** --- Data is 8 years old and coverd a short period of April - May 2016.
-The period is so shortand might be not represented for the whole year activities.
+  - Current: ***LOW*** --- Data is 8 years old and covered a short period of April - May 2016.
+The period is shortand might not be represented for the year activities.
-  - Cited: ***HIGH*** --- This dataset is under CCO: public domain, made available by Mobius stored in Kaggle.
+  - Cited: ***HIGH*** --- This dataset is under CCO: public domain, made available by Mobius and stored in Kaggle.

 #### Limitation of Data Set: